maawad/tracy-demo/README.md

-# Custom Counter Example with Tracy
+# Custom user data with Tracy example

 This project demonstrates the use of the [Tracy Profiler](https://github.com/wolfpld/tracy) to profile key insertions and memory addresses during hash map operations.
 It streams custom counters and memory addresses to Tracy for real-time profiling.